ianosullivan/CFML_Jumpstart_Framework/README.md

 Uses bootstrap 3.0 and FontAwesome 4.0.1, Responsive Design.

-IMPORTANT:: Any changes to CFCs or ORM requires a reload.
+*IMPORTANT*:: Any changes to CFCs or ORM requires a reload.
 Do this by passing ‘?AppReload=loco’ into the URL.
 Note: System also supports key/value URL pairs e.g. index.cfm/AppReload/loco

-Javascript stuff
+##Javascript stuff

 Has the Alert(‘add your HTML here’) function which is useful to unobtrusively notify users of soemthing - Works well with font awesome e.g. Alert('<i class="fa fa-thumbs-up"></i> dark thumbs up!!');